GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis/README.md

 **Why ViT Phase 2 is the primary comparison baseline:** Phase 2 (94.58% val accuracy, 25 epochs, full image input, on-the-fly augmentation) is used as the primary comparison point rather than Phase 4B (90.64%, laser crops) or Phase 6 (YOLOv8, 95.3% mAP50) for the following reasons.
 Phase 2 and the MambaVision full image variants share the same input type (full image), the same task framing (classification), and comparable training conditions, making it the only architecturally equivalent comparison.
 Phase 4B uses laser crops and is used as the comparison baseline for the MambaVision laser crop variants specifically.
 Phase 6 (YOLOv8) is a detection pipeline, not a classifier, and is not directly comparable on classification metrics.

-This project investigates whether MambaVision_S — a hybrid Mamba-Transformer architecture combining selective state space modeling with transformer attention — can match or exceed ViT Phase 2 performance with fewer parameters and faster convergence.
+This project investigates whether MambaVision_S, a hybrid Mamba-Transformer architecture combining selective state space modeling with transformer attention, can match or exceed ViT Phase 2 performance with fewer parameters and faster convergence.
 The secondary investigation tests whether frequency-domain features provide additive signal and whether that signal is input-scale dependent.

 ---